-Sign up to follow Kristy's WRITING DESK Newsletter to receive book and Bible study news, behind-the-scenes research, freebies & fun, and speaking event updates.
-You can also join our READERS CORNER group -- (Kristy pops in there to chat with readers from time to time!)
+Sign up to follow Kristy's WRITING DESK Newsletter to receive book and Bible study news, behind-the-scenes research, event updates, and freebies & fun!
+You can also find Kristy chatting with readers in the Verse Mapping Bible Study Community and Readers Corner.

 Kristy loves chatting with book-loving friends, and is happy to sign books at various appearances throughout the year.
 You can meet Kristy by attending a conference or author appearance, or by booking a speaking event in your area.

-Kristy will be on the speaking road in 2018, traveling to events to share a few new projects: THE LOST CASTLE series—a three-book historical fiction series debut that released in February, 2018, and THE VERSE-MAPPING Series, verse mapping Bible studies (DVD/video + study guides) releasing in April.
+Kristy has been on the speaking road in 2018, traveling to events to share a few new projects: The Lost Castle —a three-book historical fiction series debut that released in February, 2018, and the first Bible studies in the The Verse Mapping Series -- Verse Mapping the Gospel of Luke, and the Book of Acts (video sessions + study guides) -- which released in May.

-Be sure you sign up to receive Kristy’s WRITING DESK Newsletter—you'll receive exclusive book news, giveaways, events, & behind the scenes happenings shared there first!
+Be sure you sign up for Kristy’s WRITING DESK Newsletter—you'll receive exclusive book news, giveaways, event updates, & behind-the-scenes happenings shared there first!

 Q & A with Kristy